 Brochures for the Freedom Trail's self-guided tour are available at the St. Augustine Visitor Information Center in Downtown, St. Augustine, Florida.

 Want to help us continue our mission of remembering, recognizing, and honoring the heroes of the Civil Rights Movement of St. Augustine?
-Send your tax deductible donation, in any amount or ACCORD Membership in the amount of $100 per person, made payable to: ACCORD, Inc. and mail to:
+Send your tax deductible donation, in any amount or ACCORD Membership in the amount of $25 per person, per year, made payable to: ACCORD, Inc. and mail to:

 For more information on how you, your business, or your organization can get involved, send us an EMAIL today!
 We are always looking for new members, volunteers, and sponsors.
 Please click HERE for ACCORD meeting dates and times.
 All our welcome!